The navy suit holds a singularly iconic status in the vast tapestry of menswear.

 Navy Suit and Pink Shirt Color Combinations

-Pale pink is a color that’s flattering for everyone, no matter their skin or hair color.
-So it’s probably the most versatile shade of pink to go for.
+Pale pink shirts are flattering for everyone, regardless of skin or hair color.
+So, it’s probably the most versatile pink shade to go for.

 Also, lighter pink shades are a comfortable and elegant pairing for a navy without clashing.

-Pink with navy creates a modern look that is entirely appropriate for occasions when you want to look festive.
+Pink with navy creates a modern look that is entirely appropriate for festive occasions.
 It’s not too stuffy and never too classic.

 But which color tie goes best with the look?